-

 Fold both sides of crepe over filling.

-Arrange seam side down in large baking dish.
-Repeat with remaining filling and crepes.
+- Repeat with remaining filling and crepes.
 (Can be prepared ahead.
 Cover crepes and sauce separately and refrigerate 1 day or freeze up to 2 weeks.
 Bring crepes to room temperature before baking.
 Rewarm sauce over low heat, stirring occasionally.)

 Stir whole basil leaves into sauce.
-Pour sauce over crepes.

-Sprinkle lightly with additional Romano cheese.
-Cover tightly with foil.
+- Cover tightly with foil.
 Bake until heated through, about 35 minutes.
 Serves 8.

 |